Cranberry Orange Custard Pie

 Add the butter cubes and pulse a few times until the mixture resembles a coarse meal.

 Add the cream cheese cubes and pulse a few more times until the dough starts to come together.
 The butter and cream cheese should be evenly distributed, and the mixture will be crumbly.

 Add the vinegar and the ice water.
 Pulse a few more times until the dough is moist.

-Turn the dough out onto a lightly floured surface and gather shape the dough into two discs.
+Turn the dough out onto a lightly floured surface and shape the dough into two discs.
 Wrap the discs in plastic wrap and refrigerate for at least 1 hour until firm or overnight.

 Roll one of the chilled doughs out into a 12-inch circle on a lightly floured surface.
-Gently place in a 9-inch pie plate.
+Gently place into a 9-inch pie plate.
 Fold the edge of the pie dough under itself and crimp decoratively with a fork or your fingers.

 Cover and chill the pie crust while you preheat the oven to 425°F.